“Our cosmic goal”: Enhancing transplant metrics and increasing transplant

 What will the new metrics be?

 The OPTN Board of Directors voted to adopt new patient-centric metrics for performance monitoring at its meeting on Dec.
 6, 2021.
-A phased implementation is planned, and professional education is being developed.
+The first two metrics went into effect July 14, 2022.
+Details about the phased implementation and professional education resources can be found on the policy toolkit.
 These new metrics enhance the community's goal of providing a more holistic view of patient care.

 “Now is the time to make this change,” Jamieson says.
 “We are asking the community to be engaged now, because it could be a number of years before we get another chance.
 This project is important, and we can’t let perfect be the enemy of good.”
 Public comment is open through Sept.
 30.